South Korea celebrity suicides put spotlight on gender inequality | DW | 11.02.2021

 Everything celebrities do and say is revealed, manipulated, critiqued and sometimes — driven by identity politics — shown hate, said Jang

-Now young people here also confront the effects of COVID-19.
-In the first half of 2020, when the pandemic struck South Korea, there was a 30% spike in young female suicides.
+Now, young people in South Korea also confront the effects of COVID-19.
+In the first half of 2020, when the pandemic struck the country, there was a 30% spike in young female suicides.
 The societal consequences of the health crisis have weighed more heavily on young women here.

 South Korea has fared relatively well economically since the onset of the pandemic, with GDP declining by just 1%.
 The modest decline was partly due to the nation's export-driven economy, which offers little comfort to the hardships faced by those in low-end, temporary and service jobs, predominantly women, said Jang.